-Associated Press writer Judy Lin also contributed to this report.
+Associated Press writers Judy Lin and Don Thompson also contributed to this report.